nllz/IRTF-HRPC/draft-association.md

 While this protects the user from being confronted with unwanted messages, it also makes it legally and technically very difficult to communicate a message to someone who did not explicitly ask for this.
 In public offline spaces we regularly get exposed to flyers, invitations or demonstrations where our opinions get challenged, or we are invited to consider different viewpoints.
 There is no equivalent on the Internet with the technical and legal regime that currently operates in it.
 In other words, it is nearly impossible  to provide information, in a proportionate manner, that someone is not explicility expecting or asking for.
 This reinforces a concept that is regularly discussed on the application level, called ‘filter bubble’: “The proponents of personalization offer a vision of a custom-tailored world, every facet of which fits us perfectly.
 It’s a cozy place, populated by our favorite people and things and ideas.” {{Pariser}}.
 “The filter bubble’s costs are both personal and cultural.
 There are direct consequences for those of us who use personalized filters.
 And then there are societal consequences, which emerge when masses of people begin to live a filter bubbled-life (…).
 Left to their own devices, personalization filters serve up a kind of invisible autopropaganda, indoctrinating us with our own ideas, amplifying our desire for things that are familiar and leaving us oblivious to the dangers lurking in the dark territory of the uknown.” {{Pariser}}.

 It seems that the ‘filter bubble’-effect can also be observed at the infrastructure level, which actually strenghtens the impact and thus hampers the effect of collective expression.
 This could be interpretated as an argument for the injection of unrequested messages, spam or other unrequested notifications.
 But the big difference between the proliferation of such messages offline and online is the investment that is needed.
 It is not hard for a single person to message a lot of people, whereas if that person needed to go house by house the scale and impact of their actions would be much smaller.
+Inversely if it were a common practice to expose people to unwanted messages online, users would be drowned in such messages, and no expression would be possible anymore.
+Allowing illimited sending of unsolicited messages would be a blow against freedom of speech: when everyone talks, nobody listens.

+Here the argument is very similar to DDoS attacks: whereas one could argue for legitimate uses in limited specific cases, these would be drowned out by a malicious use which constitutes an attack on the internet infrastructure and thus the assembly or association itself.

 ### Distributed Denial of Service Attacks